Kate Waugh: 2025 - T100 Triathlon Series

+2026 - Return to Short Course and T100 Defence

+Waugh was unable to race the opening event of the 2026 T100 Series in Australia due to a calf injury, which meant she was unable to race as World Number One.
+However, she made a successful return to short course racing at the World Triathlon Cup in Chengdu, coming third in photo finish in only her second short course event in two years.

+A recurrence of the calf injury at the Yokohama World Triathlon Championship Series also prevented her from taking part in the second T100 event of the season in May.
+Waugh was however able to return for the third round of the series in Vancouver, where she finished second despite a late elbow injury caused by slipping into a barrier in the last kilometre.
+Waugh thus continued her record of podiuming at every T100 event she has entered.

+Waugh has confirmed her intent to race further short-course races in order to qualify for the 2028 Summer Olympics.

 Personal life

 Until March 2025, Waugh split her time between Monte Gordo, Portugal, and Font Romeu, near Odeillo in France.
 She now lives in Andorra.
+She is in a relationship with professional racing driver Jules Gounon.

 Waugh comes from a sporting family, with her great-grandfather Edward Holder having represented the All Blacks.
-Edwards uncle Arthur Holder was a world record holder in the 440 yard hurdles.
+Edward's uncle Arthur Holder was a world record holder in the 440 yard hurdles.
 Her heritage means Waugh also holds New Zealand citizenship.

-She is sponsored by Specialized having previously ridden Swift and Canyon Bicycles, as well as Orca wetsuits, nutritional product BOA Blast, and Fusion Sportswear.
+She is sponsored by Cervelo, having previously been sponsored by Specialized, Swift and Canyon Bicycles, as well as Orca wetsuits, nutritional product BOA Blast, and Fusion Sportswear.
 In October 2023 she announced a partnership with Swiss athletic company On.
-In March 2025 Waugh announced a sponsorship deal with clothing company Ryzon.
+In March 2025 Waugh announced a sponsorship deal with clothing company Ryzon, which was renewed for 2026.
 Waugh has previously modelled for Adidas.